21crickets/21crickets.github.io/docs/All.md

 - [ ] Holders of the protocol’s governance token (DMFS) can submit and vote on governance proposals.
 The governance token also serves as investment in the DAO: DMFS’s revenues (e.g. interest received from loans) are used to buy back and burn DMFS tokens, thereby creating deflationary dynamics to the value of the DMFS token.
 - [ ] Depositors provide liquidity to earn passive income (yield) Borrowers tap on this liquidity to borrow perpetually (overcollateralized loans) or in single blocks (undercollateralized flash loans).
 - [ ] Interest rates are set algorithmically: if an asset is in short supply, rates increase to incentivize lenders to contribute more; if there is plentiful supply, rates decrease to encourage borrowers to take out loans.
-- [ ] Depositors can supply assets to supply markets In exchange, they receive mfsTokens, which generate yield.
+- [ ] Depositors can supply assets/paper_images to supply markets In exchange, they receive mfsTokens, which generate yield.
 - [ ] Borrowers post collateral and can borrow on stable or variable interest rates, which are algorithmically determined based on supply demand for each asset.
 - [ ] Liquidators receive rewards (bonuses) for stepping in to repay loans with a limited health factor.